(1) Wilson Alvin Rutledge, Sr. | Rubina Mae Wright Rutledge | Andrew Jackson Wright & Mary Lucinda Marshall | Timothy Wright and Emeline Cavalry |

 Lucille Schnell was raised by grandparents William & Margaret Douglas in Caledonia, Missouri, area.

-The marriage license lists that both James and Lucille were living in Caledonia on September 16, 1915, but were married in Potosi, the courthouse in Washington County.
+The marriage license lists that both James and Lucille were living in Caledonia on September 16, 1915, but were married in Potosi, the courthouse in Washington County, by F.P.
+Blount, Judge of Probate Court.
 Both James and Lucille were under the age of 21, so both had parents in person to consent to the marriage license.
 James was 19 years old and Lucille was 15 years old.

 World War 1 was from July 28, 1914 through November 11, 1918.
 I believe this is James's World War I Draft Registsration Card.
 It lists the correct birthdate, as well as a wife and one child.
 He gives a name of "James Wm McKinly Wright" and an address of 1916 Hickory, St. Louis, Missouri.
 It lists a birthplace of St. Genevieve County, Missouri.
 James is an unemployed general laborer.
 He has brown eyes and dark brown hair, medium height and weight.
 It is signed June 5, 1917.
 James was 21 years old.
 According to this newspaper article, James did serve in World War I, so he would have left his wife and one child to serve at the end of the war.